 7. Build Trust

-Your own organizational culture is one of the biggest factors that will determine the success of your EDI efforts.
+Your own organizational culture is one of the biggest factors that will determine the success of your DEI efforts.
 It’s important to create an environment where everyone feels they can share openly and honestly, because they trust that feedback is not only respected—but valued.

 Employees won’t be honest about their experiences with discrimination if they feel they won’t be heard or believed—or worse, that they will face retaliation.
 And staff may not speak up at all if they doubt they’ll see meaningful change.